Tumornators/DSCI592/README.md

 Repository Contents:

-1. CNN_Models.ipynb - Contains the code for all data pre-processing, model building, training, testing, validation, LIME heatmap, and all model evaluation metrics
+1. CNN_Models.ipynb - Contains the code for all data pre-processing, model building, training, testing, validation, LIME heatmap, and all CNN model evaluation metrics
-2. Lung_CT_ML_pipeline.ipynb -Contains the code
+2. Lung_CT_ML_pipeline.ipynb -Contains the code for the feature extraction and model building, training, testing, validation, and all logistic regression model evaluation metrics
 3. pipeline_updates.ipynb - Contains the code for the image segmentation pipeline
 4. README.md - Contains this README file
 5. EDA.ipynb - Contains all of the Eexploratory Data Analysis performed in this project